2020 TMT Early-Career Workshop

 TECI Poster Session:

-Participants are invited to present their work at a poster session (date and location TBD within the 2020 workshop)
+Participants are invited to present their work at a poster session on the opening day of the 2020 workshop

 Maximum poster size 120 cm (48 in) vertical x 120 cm (48 in) horizontal.

 We invite workshop applications from early-career scientists and engineers (graduate students, postdocs, professionals) affiliated with any of the Thirty Meter Telescope partners:

 University of California